The Congo Gold Scam

 Another angle for the scammers is the “Business Hook”, this is where an apparently legitimate business deal can end up with investors getting ripped off, the deal can be real, but the investors will just lose their investments and any assets they have paid for.

-This scam has multiple angles and a common one is an investor is befriended over time and offered to participate in project, let’s say buying mining equipment for a project in Africa and their return would be a percentage of the mine.
+This Congo Gold Scam has multiple angles and a common one is an investor is befriended over time and offered to participate in project, let’s say buying mining equipment for a project in Africa and their return would be a percentage of the mine.
 The investor would purchase and ship the equipment to the mine paying for shipping, customs fees and taxes on the equipment.
 Then when the equipment is at the final location it could be stolen, seized by the government or those they are dealing with would just disappear.

 I know of one case when several million dollars’ worth of construction machinery was purchased in Europe and shipped to Tunisia .
 When the machinery was in country the loan payments stopped, and the company that supplied the equipment was unable to repossess it as those who bought the machinery had proof of ownership for it in Tunisia.
 So, if they tried to repossess the machinery, they would be committing theft in Tunisia.
 All they could do was take civil action against the company they sold the machinery to, however by that time the purchasing company had been dissolved.

-I have spoken with several people who have had issues with business deals in the area of minerals in the Democratic Republic of Congo and Tanzania.
-One name that had popped up several times is John Tomakilunda Matumuene a Congolese business man who is involved in scams involving conflict minerals form the DRC.
+I have spoken with several people who have had issues with business deals in the area of gold and minerals in the Democratic Republic of Congo and Tanzania.
+One name that had popped up several times is John Tomakilunda Matumuene a Congolese business man who is involved in gold scams involving conflict minerals form the DRC.
 Investors are usually introduced or approached by a middle man, in the US a name that has appeared is Mr. Fior Muyinda, a Congolese national with US citizenship living in the Dallas, Texas area.

-Another person who appeared on our radar during this investigation was Pedro Zikudia Ndambala a Congolese or Angolan national with Italian citizenship and a conviction for falsifying papers in Italy.
+Another person who appeared on our radar during this Congo Gold Scam investigation was Pedro Zikudia Ndambala a Congolese or Angolan national with Italian citizenship and a conviction for falsifying papers in Italy.
 He appears to be another middle man who seeks potential victims to scam and works with John Tomakilunda Matumuene, they all seem to live the jet set lifestyle with no apparent means of legitimate income…

 I am sure many reading this article will question why people do business in 3rd world countries with questionable reputations, well because there is money to be made.
 There are a lot of opportunities in the emerging markets and a lot of risk that needs to be considered.
 The best defense against scammers is being aware of the problem and always doing proper and thorough due diligence.
 Click here for my article on due-diligence!